 Carmel-by-the-Sea is among the most charming small towns in California, remaining so, even under the pressure of tourism.
-The primary attraction here is shopping, and Carmel streets are lined with galleries and shops of all descriptions.
-Even if you're only window-shopping, a stroll downtown can be very pleasant, and if you wander along the side streets, you'll find some lovely hidden courtyards and gardens to explore.
+The primary attraction is shopping, and Carmel streets are lined with galleries and shops of all descriptions.
+Even if you're only window-shopping, a stroll downtown can be very pleasant.
+If you wander along the side streets, you'll find some lovely hidden courtyards and gardens to explore.

 In fact, Carmel is so charming that it makes a perfect place for a weekend getaway.